JonJagger/cyber-dojo/readme.txt

 and not
   cyberdojo/test/cyberdojo/languages
 Each manifest.json file contains an ruby object in JSON format
-Example: the one for Java looks like this:
+Example: the one for Java+JUnit looks like this:
 <quote>
 {
   "visible_filenames": [